abutneva/Russian_e-health_classifier/README.md

-# Russian_e-health_classifier
-Python-based NLP Classifier of medical services in the field of e-health to optimize the interaction among participants of the e-health model
+## Python-based NLP Classifier of medical services in the field of e-health to optimize the interaction among participants of the e-health model

 # Certificate of state registration of computer programs (in the Federal Service for Intellectual Property of the Russian Federation) № 2020667510 from 24.12.2020